 A traditional bridge can be made to replace three or four consecutive teeth.
 However, instead of using neighboring teeth to anchor a restoration, two implants are placed on either side.

-Implant-supported dentures are similar to traditional dentures except they don’t use oral structures in the mouth to stay in place.
-Instead, they are custom-made to snap onto dental implants.
+Implant dentures are similar to traditional dentures except they don’t use oral structures in the mouth to stay in place.
+Instead, they are custom-made to snap onto four to six strategically placed dental implants.
 They can be designed for removal or to be fixed.

 Understanding the Cost of Dental Implants

-Either way, it’s important to note that dental implants are a long-term investment.
+It’s important to keep in mind that dental implants are a long-term investment.
 They’re often considered the most cost-effective option for tooth replacement because of their function, esthetic and long-term durability.
 It’s common for implants to last several decades without any issues, assuming oral care is practiced.